amitgu22/stock-app-api/README.md

 Navigate to `http://localhost:8080/swagger-ui.html#`.
 Will give you api documentation and will provide basic testing for get,put and modify.

-Navigate to `http://localhost:8080/h2` you will get in memory database instace with dummy data
+Navigate to `http://localhost:8080/h2` will give you in memory database instace with dummy data

 ## Docker image

 Added Dockerfile for image using maven-docker-plugin

-## For build the image `mvnw install && dockerfile:build` which will create image in local container i am using docker toolbox (https://docs.docker.com/toolbox/toolbox_install_windows/)
+## For build the image

+RUN `mvnw install && dockerfile:build` which will create image in local container i am using docker toolbox (https://docs.docker.com/toolbox/toolbox_install_windows/)

 which will provide you docker terminal , and Virtual VM for image